dynatrace-ace/perform2021-vhot-monaco/box/repo/dtu_lab_guide/content/06_exercise_six/index.md

 ## Delete

 ### Delete Configuration
-Configuration which is not needed anymore can also be deleted in automated fashion.
-This tool is looking for delete.yaml file located in projects root folder and deletes all configurations defined in this file after finishing deployment.
-In delete.yaml you have to specify then `name` (not id) of configuration to be deleted.
+Configuration which is not needed anymore can also be deleted in an automated fashion.
+Upon a successful deployment, Monaco looks for a delete.yaml file located in the project's root folder and deletes all specified configurations.
+In delete.yaml you have to specify to be deleted configurations by `name` (not id).

 Here is one example of delete.yaml with multiple configurations:

 ```yaml
 delete:
   - "auto-tag/app-one"